IAP Sandbox Purchase Fails: The 7-Point Diagnostic Order

 3. IAP product in “Missing Metadata” or unsubmitted state

-You created the product, named it, but didn’t add a localization, screenshot for review, or pricing.
+You created the product and named it, but didn’t add a localization, a review screenshot, or pricing.
 The product never reaches a state where StoreKit can return it.
-Products.products(for:) returns an empty array for that ID.
+Product.products(for:) returns an empty array for that ID.

 How to spot it: App Store Connect → your app → In-App Purchases.
 Status must be Ready to Submit or Approved.
 Missing Metadata means the product isn’t queryable.